In 1767, the king of England, George III, found himself with a situation on his hands.

 The Vice-Admiralty Court Act of 1768 changed the rules so that smugglers caught would be tried in royal naval courts, not colonial ones, and by judges who stood to collect five percent of whatever fine they imposed — all without a jury.

-It was passed explicitly to assert authority in the colonies.
+It was passed explicitly to assert authority in the American colonies.
 But, as expected, it did not sit well with the freedom-loving colonists of 1768.

 Why Did Parliament Pass the Townshend Acts?

 From the perspective of the British government, these laws perfectly addressed the issue of colonial inefficiency, both in terms of government and revenue generation.
 Or, at the very least, these laws got things moving in the right direction.

 The intention was to squash the growing spirit of rebellion under the king’s boot — the colonies weren’t contributing as much as they should have been, and a lot of that inefficiency was due to their unwillingness to submit.

 But, as the king and Parliament would soon learn, the Townshend Acts probably did more harm than good in the colonies — most Americans despised their existence and used them to support claims that the British government was only looking to limit their individual freedoms, preventing the success of colonial enterprise.